 IAI: None

+1.2

 Arc Welding: Vertical covers Shielded Metal

 Arc Welding (Stick) on plate in the vertical

 position.
 Safety rules and equipment

 usage are emphasized.
 An introduction to

 oxyacetylene cutting is covered.

 Prerequisite: Completion of WLD 100 and

-WLD 153 with a "C" or higher.
-Concurrent
+WLD 153 with a "C" or higher or consent

-enrollment, or completion of WLD 155 with a "C"

-or higher; or consent of instructor.

-Credit: 3 semester hours